Can you tell us who you are and your background?

 What were you doing before you were involved in the scent world?

 I was a student, for the most part.
 I studied literature.

-- Your customer, what type of person do you think are drawn to your work?
+Your customer, what type of persons do you think are drawn to your work?

 I think people who are sensitive to anything too cloying, chemical-smelling, or sweet are drawn to it.
 I also always found pure “glamour” to be a little unpleasant.
 I try to have all the perfumes stand away from that, and I think they draw people with a sense of sport but also a way of stateliness.
 People who walk the line between masculine and feminine with their style, or in the way they think.

 I’ve done a few collaborations, some of which were pure-art installations.
-But I’ve done scents for-sale for Totokaelo, Assembly New York, Catbird… One of my favorites is with 69 Clothing, I guess you would describe them as an avant garde unisex brand.
-The scent, “Summer of 69”, is the smell that hits you when you walk into an air conditioned Office Depot in the summer, but made beautiful and a bit more juicy.
+But I’ve done scents for-sale for Totokaelo, Assembly New York, Catbird… One of my favorites is with 69 Clothing, I guess you would describe them as an avant-garde unisex brand.
+The scent, “Summer of 69”, is the smell that hits you when you walk into an air-conditioned Office Depot in the summer but made beautifully and a bit juicier.
 It’s also the smell of a public pool deck, sort of a chlorinated herbal bouquet, all damp petals and bleached paper.
 It’s really addicting.

 There’s things I want to make and I’m driven by wanting to see them rendered in reality.

 What are your thoughts on the micro and independent perfume industry?